scrabbletank/farhome-rules/rulesdoc.md

 #### Assassinate
 *Requires 3 proficiency in one-handed weapons, 3 Dexterity, 8th level*

-Once per turn, when making a single target attack against creature that is flanked or granting combat advantage you add 2 wound dice to your damage roll.
+Once per turn, when making a single target attack against a creature that is flanked or granting combat advantage you add 2 wound dice to your damage roll.
 If the creature is surprised, unaware of you, or cannot see you add 2 wounds to your damage roll instead.

 #### Banishment
 *Requires 3 proficiency in divine spells, 12th level*